FireANTs: Adaptive Riemannian Optimization for Multi-Scale Diffeomorphic Matching: Datasets and Evaluation Metrics

-Brain image data and their corresponding labels for 80 normal subjects were acquired from four different datasets.
+\paragraph{Klein \etal neuromapping challenge} Brain image data and their corresponding labels for 80 normal subjects were acquired from four different datasets.
 The \textit{LPBA40} dataset contains 40 brain images and their labels to construct the LONI Probabilistic Brain Atlas (LPBA40).
 All volumes were skull-stripped, and aligned to the MNI305 atlas ~\cite{evans19933d} using rigid-body transformation to correct for head tilt.
 For all these subjects, 56 structures were manually labelled and bias-corrected using the BrainSuite software.
 The \textit{IBSR18} dataset contains brain images acquired at different laboraties through the Internet Brain Segmentation Repository.
 The T1-weighted images were rotated to be in Talairach alignment and bias-corrected.
 Manual labelling is performed resulting in 84 labeled regions.
 For the \textit{CUMC12} dataset, 12 subjects were scanned at Columbia University Medical Center on a 1.5T GE scanner.
 Images were resliced, rotated, segmented and manually labeled, leading to 128 labeled regions.
 Finally, the \textit{MGH10} dataset contains 10 subjects who were scanned at the MGH/MIT/HMS Athinoula A. Martinos Center using a 3T Siemens scanner.
 The data is bias-corrected, affine-registered to the MNI152 template, and segmented.
 Finally the images were manually labeled, leading to 74 labeled regions.
 All datasets have a volume of $256\times256\times\{128,124\}$ voxels with varying amounts of anisotropic voxel spacing, ranging from $0.84\times0.84\times1.5$mm to $1\times1\times1.33$mm.
+ANTs was one of the top performing methods for this challenge, performing well robustly across all four datasets.

+A natural way to evaluate whether two images are in a common coordinate frame is to evaluate the accuracy of overlap of gross morphological anatomical structures.
+The method considers measures of volume and surface overlap, volume similarity, and distance measures to evaluate the alignment of anatomical regions.
+Given a source label map ${S}_r$ and target label map ${T}_r$ and a cardinality operator $|.|$, we consider the following overlap measures.
+We consider `target overlap' and `mean overlap' (also known as Dice score) as the primary measures of agreement between the source and target label maps.